masschallenge/docker-django-boilerplate/README.md

 cd accelerator-directory
 ```

+5. Configure the docker-compose with a .env file.
+Do this by copying
+`.env.template` as `.env`, and set configurations for this project.
+Ports set must not be already used on your localhost.
+The configuration is
+valid if running `docker-compose config` prints a valid docker-compose file.

+Also, make sure the following are configured manually:
+- redis port is configured correctly in the `DJANGO_HIREDIS_CACHE_LOCATION`
+variable in _.dev.env_.
+- localhost port is configured correctly in the `proxy_pass` variable in
+_web/nginx/nginx.conf_.
+- localhost port is configured correctly in _web/scripts/start-nodaemon.sh_.
+- localhost port is configured correctly in _supervisord.conf_.

-5. Run tests.
+6. Run tests.
 From the accelerator-directory source directory run:
 ```
 make build
 make test